hchings/TensorRT-LLM/examples/ray/multi_nodes/README.md

 2. Once on the head node, launch a multi-node Ray cluster:
     ```shell
     # Remember to set CONTAINER and MOUNTS env vars or variables inside the script to your path.
+    # You can add the TensorRT-LLM installation command in this script if it is not preinstalled in your container.
     >> bash -e run_cluster.sh
     ```

 3. Enter the head container and run your TensorRT-LLM driver script

+    Note that this step requires TensorRT-LLM to be installed in the containers on all nodes.
+If it isn’t, install it manually inside each node’s container.

     ```shell
     # On the head node
     >> sacct